-As of December 31, 2022, we had 291 full-time employees.
-As we advance our development and commercialization plans and strategies in the future, we anticipate that we may need to expand or modify our employee base.
+As of September 30, 2022, we had 286 full-time employees.
+In January 2022, we announced a plan to reduce employee headcount by at least 25% by the end of 2022.
+As of March 31, 2022, we exceeded that 25% target.
+However, as we advance our development and commercialization plans and strategies in the future, we anticipate that we may need to expand or modify our employee base.
 Additionally, as our product candidates enter and advance through preclinical studies and any clinical trials, we may need to expand our development, manufacturing, regulatory sales and marketing capabilities or contract with other organizations to provide these capabilities for us.
 Future growth would impose significant added responsibilities on members of management, including the need to identify, recruit, maintain, motivate and integrate additional employees.
 Also, our management may need to divert a disproportionate amount of their attention away from our day-to-day activities and devote a substantial amount of time to managing any necessary growth activities.
 We may not be able to effectively manage an expansion of our operations, which may result in weaknesses in our infrastructure, give rise to operational errors, loss of business opportunities, loss of employees and reduced productivity amongst remaining employees.
 Any growth could require significant capital expenditures and may divert financial resources from other projects, such as the development of existing and additional product candidates.
 If our management is unable to effectively manage any needed growth, our expenses may increase more than expected, our ability to generate or grow revenue could be reduced and we may not be able to implement our business strategy.
 Our future financial performance and our ability to commercialize our product candidates and compete effectively with others in our industry will depend on our ability to effectively manage any future growth.

-Risks Related to Our Common Stock
+Risks Related to Our Common Stock and the Offering

-Our stock price is likely to be volatile and the market price of our common stock may drop below the price paid by stockholders.
+Our stock price is likely to be volatile and the market price of our common stock after this offering may drop below the price you pay.

-Investors should consider an investment in our common stock as risky and invest only if they can withstand a significant loss and wide fluctuations in the market value of their investment.
-Investors may be unable to sell their common stock at or above the price they paid for such stock due to fluctuations in the market price of our common stock arising from changes in our operating performance or prospects.
-Some of the factors that may cause the market price of our common stock to fluctuate or decrease include:
+You should consider an investment in our common stock as risky and invest only if you can withstand a significant loss and wide fluctuations in the market value of their investment.
+You may be unable to sell their common stock at or above the price they paid for such shares due to fluctuations in the market price of our common stock arising from changes in our operating performance or prospects.
+Some of the factors that may cause the market price of our common stock to fluctuate or decrease below the price paid in this offering include: